loosewheel/lwcomputers/readme.txt

 label.
 If the floppy has never been put in a computer's slot its id shows as "<not used>".
 If a floppy has no label its label shows as "<no label>".

-A computer's hard drive folder is created the first time it is powered up.
-A floppy disk's folder is created the first time it is placed in a computer's slot.
+A computer's hard drive folder/metadata is created the first time it is powered up.
+A floppy disk's folder/metadata is created the first time it is placed in a computer's slot.

 The computers don't have an inbuilt os.
 When the computer is powered up it looks for a file named 'boot' in the root folder of the drives in order